liuyujie714/TprParser/TprParser/README.md

 However, many properties can be set up by module, such as total simulation time `nsteps`, simulation integrator interval `dt`, output control parameters (`nstxout, nstvout, etc.`) and temperature/pressure coupling parameters.

+# Compatibility
+GROMACS tpr version should between `4.0` to `2024`, too old tpr can not be read by this module.

 # Install

 * Requirements